Vietnam.vn - Nền tảng quảng bá Việt Nam

 Naohisa Uchimura, a professor at Kurume University and director of the Japan Sleep Research Society, said "the content of the guidelines is good, but the question is how to disseminate them to the Japanese people."

-"After the war, Japanese people cut down on sleep and spent more time studying, contributing to economic growth and improving education levels.
+"After the war, Japanese people cut down on sleep time and spent more time studying, contributing to economic growth and improving education levels.
 Now they are paying the price.
 Average life expectancy is high but the number of healthy years is low, and happiness is also low.
 We need to rethink," said Mr. Uchimura.

 Customers test a service that measures human movement, snoring, and facial images while sleeping at a capsule hotel in Tokyo on May 16, 2022.
 Photo: AFP